davidelbeze/v2midi_polishing/MIDIvideo_dataset/README.md

    - Includes randomized visual prompts to enhance diversity.

 2. **video_generation**:
-   - Generates synchronized videos using Stable Diffusion and Deforum.
+   - Generates synchronized videos (from these Parseq/Deforum configurations) using Stable Diffusion and Deforum.
    - Employs multi-GPU processing for efficiency.
    - Includes job scheduling and error recovery mechanisms.